Club Atlético Excursionistas: Entering the football league

 In 1916, the team was promoted to the second division (then named División Intermedia) after defeating Palermo by 1–0.
-In 1919 the club changed its name to the current "Club Atlético Excursionistas", also modifying its jersey, which vertical stripes of white and green.

-Promotion to the first division - 20s to 50s
+Promotion to the first division: 1920s to 1950s

 In 1924, in the old San Lorenzo de Almagro stadium, Excursionistas defeated Talleres de Remedios de Escalada 2–1, thus proclaiming themselves champion and earning the promotion to Primera División.
 More than 10,000 spectators attended the match.

 In 1931 goalkeeper Fortunato Grimoldi was called up to the Argentina national team.
 He also appeared on the cover of El Gráfico (the most important sports magazine in Latin America) in 1930.